nilsmagnus/tensorflow-with-go/README.md

 (if any of the above fails, find out why on https://www.tensorflow.org/install/install_go )

-# Name your tensors and operations
+## Name your tensors and operations before training

 To be able to address specific parts of your tensorflow-graph, you need to give names to the tensors and operations that you are interested in.
 In this case, it is the input-tensor and the inference-step I want to address.